ece106/tomatocan/README.md

 2. Run the tests related to the pull request: run any tests that were changed and that test the features that were recently implemented.
 Leave a comment in your report if you believe that the tests are insufficient or useless.
 Report any tests that failed.

-3.Lastly run rails s to test the website as a user: try the new features yourself make sure they work test for common cases and corner cases.
+3. Lastly run rails s to test the website as a user: try the new features yourself make sure they work test for common cases and corner cases.
 Then test the rest of the website to make sure that the new code does not break any part of the website.

-Once the 3 steps are done write a small report detailing your experience and whether or not the new code works and if it should form part of the website.
+Once the 3 steps are done write a small report detailing your experience and whether or not the new code works, post it in the conversation for the pull request and tell Lisa that you are done testing.

+Now that you're done with  testing you can delete the folder where you cloned the test branch.

 ### REQUIREMENTS TO REMAIN IN THE THINQ.TV INTERNSHIP PROGRAM